-It might just be us, but it seems that the end of the year has a "blink and you'll miss it" quality about it.
-The summer often feels endless and full of possibility: long days full of sunshine, just waiting to be filled with adventure.
-But once school is back in session the days all kind of run together—one minute you're buying school supplies and the next you're fighting to stay awake for the ball drop on New Year's Eve.
+The end of the year has a "blink and you'll miss it" quality about it.
+The summer is endless and full of possibilities, but once school is back in session, the days kind of run together in a whirlwind of family get-togethers until before you know it, you're fighting to stay awake for the ball drop on New Year's Eve.

-In order to make sure we remain present (and do all of the things), we've created the Ultimate Countdown to Thanksgiving.
-Our countdown will help you (and honestly, help ourselves) prepare for the upcoming holiday and make the most of the season.
-We have tips and tricks for preparing your home for hosting as well as suggestions for keeping the fall spirit alive.
-Follow along each day (and share your progress with us on Instagram @TheSpruceOfficial!) and get ready for your best Thanksgiving yet.
+Connecting with family and friends during Thanksgiving seems like a brief respite from the hurly-burly end of the year festivities.
+In order to make sure you remain both present and efficient, use this Ultimate Countdown to Thanksgiving.
+This countdown will help you get ready for the upcoming holiday and make the most of the season.
+The tips and tricks will prepare your home for hosting as well as keep the fall spirit alive.
+Follow along each day and get ready for your best Thanksgiving yet.

 Four Weeks to Thanksgiving

-Pack away your Halloween decorations (there's just something unnerving about seeing spooky tableaus in November, yeah?) and plan some time for yourself and bring your fall decorations front and center.
+Pack away your Halloween decorations and bring your fall decorations front and center.
 Think: cornucopias, leaves, pumpkins, straw, corn, and gourds.
 Decorate your mantel and front porch steps, or wrap a leafy garland around your staircase railing.
 There are plenty of creative ideas out there for sprucing up your home for autumn.
-It's time to pack away the faux cobwebs and kick fall decorating into full swing!
+It's time to pack away the fake cobwebs and kick fall decorating into full swing.

-Sure, everyone talks about spring cleaning, but trust us, fall cleaning is a thing and today is the perfect day to get started.
-Use our fall cleaning checklist to make sure you don't miss any spots around your home.
+Sure, everyone talks about spring cleaning, but fall cleaning is a thing and today is the perfect day to get started.
+Use a fall cleaning checklist to make sure you don't miss any spots around your home.
 Getting this done early in the month makes it much easier to tidy up down the road before hosting guests.

-On Sundays, we DIY.
-Throw an impromptu DIY party with your family and get crafty by painting pumpkins (they're not just for Halloween, yanno).
-If you've had your fill of gourds (we get it), try a fun fall-themed DIY project, like making a wreath or preserving fall leaves.
-Be sure to share your seasonal projects with us on Instagram!
+Sundays are perfect for DIY-ing.
+Gather your family and get crafty by painting pumpkins (they're not just for Halloween).
+If you've had your fill of gourds, try a fun fall-themed DIY project, like making a wreath or preserving fall leaves.
+Be sure to share your seasonal projects on Instagram.

-Practice your hand at creating some sweet treats for Thanksgiving day—it is National Candy Day after all!
-Whip up candy or caramel apples, chewy caramels, and chocolates to munch on—all to celebrate the holiday and share with friends of course...though we won't tell if you decide to keep it all for yourself.
+Practice your hand at creating some sweet treats for Thanksgiving day on this, National Candy Day.
+Whip up candy or caramel apples, chewy caramels, and chocolates to munch on—all to celebrate the holiday and drop off on friends' porches or to keep all for yourself.

-Reach out to friends and family members who may be joining you for Thanksgiving so you can try and get a rough head count.
+Reach out to friends and family members who may be joining you for Thanksgiving so you can try and get a rough headcount.
 Inquire about dietary restrictions, what they'd like to bring or see on the table, and give them details on the timing.
-November can be a busy month, so it's best to give people plenty of time to plan ahead dates and travel arrangements.
+November can be a busy month, so it's best to give people plenty of time to plan ahead and make travel arrangements.

 Start researching ideas for your Thanksgiving get together.
 This doesn't have to be just recipes either.
 Look into decoration ideas, table settings, games, conversation starters, and even some party prep hacks.
-It's always a smart idea to have an arsenal of entertainment ideas before a party.
-If there's every a lull in the conversation or people are looking for things to do post-meal, you'll be ready.
+It's always a smart idea to have an arsenal of entertainment ideas before a get-together.
+If there's ever a lull in the conversation or people are looking for things to do post-meal, you'll be ready.

 Three Weeks to Thanksgiving

-Happy National Cappuccino Day!
-Treat yourself to a coffee or buy one for someone who loves it.
+On National Cappuccino Day, treat yourself to a coffee or buy one for someone who loves it.
 Not a fan of coffee?
 Try a pumpkin-spiced chai or a seasonal tea.
 Fill up your favorite mug, grab a book, and get cozy.

-Walk around a few outdoor markets today or visit local artisans to buy things like hand-poured candles or fresh fall fruits and veggies.
+Then, walk around a few outdoor markets or visit local artisans to buy things like hand-poured candles or fresh fall fruits and veggies.
 A lot of the one-of-a-kind items can be perfect holiday gifts.

 Today is Forget-Me-Not Day.
 Use today as a chance to catch up with friends and family members you've lost touch with or have been meaning to connect with.
-Send a quick text, call them up, or surprise them with a cute card in the mail.
+Send a quick text, call them, or surprise them with a cute card in the mail.

 Happy Veteran's Day!
-Call up a veteran you know and thank him or her for serving or take them out for a meal.
-If you're not close to anyone, take time to educate yourself or your family about the importance of today.
+Call a veteran you know and thank them for serving or treat them to a meal.
+If you're not close to a veteran, take time to educate yourself about the importance of the day.
 Take it a step further by writing thank you cards and dropping them off at places like the VA hospital.

 Assign responsibilities for the day-of.
 If you have kids, give them tasks like setting the table, helping with dishes, clearing the table, or assisting with cooking.
 Split up responsibilities with you and your partner so no one feels too stressed or overwhelmed during the holiday.